realar-project/realar/README.md

 Realar targeted to clean code, minimal abstraction, minimal additional functions, modulable architecture, and time of delivery user experience.

 Realar supported two kinds of data and logic definitions.

-One of them is [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
+> If you don't have an interest in classes or decorators, you can code in your own style with a wide and full feature API _[(see below)](#documentation)_.

-You can start development with classes and decorators knows only two functions:
+But if you like, it looks likes very clear and natively, and you can start development knows only two functions.

+### Usage

 `prop`.
 Reactive value marker.
 Each reactive value has an immutable state.
 If the immutable state will update, all React components that depend on It will refresh.

 `shared`.
 One of the primary reasons for using state manager in your application is a shared state accessing, and using shared logic between scattered React components and any place of your code.

-### Usage

 ```javascript
 import React from 'react';